 Comment: Our PTA and SIC are very involved in decision-making at Sara Collins.
 In 2013-14 a new school website was launched.
 In 2014-15 all teachers updated their websites using Google Sites.
 The faculty and PTA communicate to families through the website, weekly PTA e-mail blasts, Phone Messenger messages from the principal, weekly classroom newsletters, personal notes, calls, and emails from teachers, a quarterly PTA newsletter that is focused on students and their contributions, Facebook updates, and the marquee in front of the school.
+Quarterly academic tip sheets are sent home with progress reports.
 We continue to make it a priority to communicate the needs, interventions, and growth to all stakeholders for each child.